wjdenny/wjdenny.github.io/content/@1977karabel_power.md

 ---
 tags:
-  - "🕮"
+  - 🕮
+aliases:
-alias: "Power and Ideology in Education"
+  - Power and Ideology in Education
-draft: false
+draft: true
 ---
 # Power and Ideology in Education
 [[Jerome Karabel]] and [[A. H. Halsey]] edited this collection for [[Oxford University Press]] in 1977.